4/03/2024 Home (link to here)

 We followed Salmon Creek Road into Okanogan, crossed US 97 and drove Cameron Lake Rd L+ to Brewster.
 Lots of ducks, few raptors and no finches.
 On our way home we sampled sagebrush stands in search of an early Brewer's Sparrow but were unable confirm any of the several candidates we called up.

 On our way back to Seattle we learned that we had a visitor waiting for us at home.
 Our next-door neighbor had reported to Monica that she had seen a Starling fluttering against the inside of our attic window.
 The Starling had apparently gone to bed by the time we got home but the morning Darchelle looked for it again and found it.
 She was able to capture it in a towel and carried it outside to release it.
 Despite being trapped inside for almost 48 hours, it appeared to be okay.
-Perhaps it had been able to find a few spiders to snack on.
+Perhaps it managed to find a few spiders to snack on.

 4/11/2024 ALS Clinic (link to here)